cepharum/rated/README.md

 2. By utilizing netfilter it is possible to prevent your server from responding to attacking servers on each and every request resulting in useless outgoing traffic.
+3. `rated` is implemented in a scripting language (JavaScript) enabling skilled administrators to instantly react on new kinds of attacks by tweaking the quite clear code of `rated` accordingly.

 ### Disadvantages

 1. The memory footprint of running NodeJS is anything but small.
+   *TODO Consider switching to less expensive implementation. (python?) */
-2. This tool isn't eventually protecting a server against DDoS attacks.
+2. This tool isn't eventually protecting a server against all kinds of DDoS attacks.

 ## Installation